programmatom/TreeLib/index.md

 Splay|Robust
 Each type of enumerator is explicitly available on the tree by calling either the `GetRobustEnumerable()` method or the `GetFastEnumerable()` method.

+What's in TreeLibUtil?
+---
+TreeLibUtil contains `HugeList<>`, an analog of the .NET Framework's `List<>` class, which provides fast insertion and deletion on very large lists.
+There is a variant, `HugeListLong<>`, which supports array indexing beyond 32-bits.
+The implementation is a *fractured array*, maintaining a large number of small array fragments of a configurable size, kept sequence using a range collection tree.
+Indexing and insertion/deletion operations can be regarded as O(lg N), where N is the number of fragments, with a fairly large constant representing copying of items within a single fragment.
+Enumeration of the entire list is O(N) using the fast enumerator of the underlying tree.
+The interface `IHugeList<>` provides most of the functionality of `List<>`, with the same methods and parameters.
+It also provides a demonstration of how range collections might be used.

+---
 [1]: https://en.wikipedia.org/wiki/Red-black_tree
 [2]: https://en.wikipedia.org/wiki/AVL_tree
 [3]: https://en.wikipedia.org/wiki/Splay_tree